How to Make a Woven Dreamcatcher

-If you’re looking for an alternative way to use up your yarn stash, these God’s Eye weaving’s are a beautiful and unique make.
-Hang them from the trees in your garden during summer, or as a quirky and fun decoration inside your home.
+If you’re looking for an alternative way to use up your yarn stash, create a God’s eye woven dreamcatcher!
+You can hang these beautiful and creative makes from the trees in your garden during summer, or as a quirky and fun decoration inside your home.

 Choose your colours, the orders you want them in as you work from the centre of your cross outwards.
 Choose the yarn you want to start with, it’s best to work with the whole ball of yarn as you wrap round the cross.